Franck Biya

-Emmanuel Franck Olivier Biya (born 21 August 1971) is a Cameroonian businessman and son of incumbent President Paul Biya.
+Emmanuel Franck Olivier Biya (born 21 August 1971) is a Cameroonian businessman, politician and entrepreneur.
+He is the eldest son of Cameroon President, Paul Biya.

-Career
+Early life and career

-Biya was educated in Cameroon before attending University of Southern California where he obtained a bachelor's degree in Political Science and Economics in 1994.
+Franck Biya was born on 21 August 1971 in Yaoundé, Cameroon. to Paul Biya and his first wife Jeanne-Irène Atyam.
+He was educated in Cameroon before attending the University of Southern California, where he obtained a bachelor's degree in political science and economics in 1994.
 He then worked as an intern at Bank of Central African States from 1995 to 1997.
 From 1997 to 2004, he was a partner of a forestry conglomerate named I.N.G.F.

 In 2004, he established Venture Capital PLC, a private fund that focuses on the investment to foreign corporations, not only in Africa but also in other continents.

 Possible succession

-Franck Biya has been speculated as a potential successor to his father Paul Biya who has been serving as the President since 1982.

-During the 2011 presidential election where Paul was running for re-election, Franck was found to be campaigning to his father.
-He was suggested to run in the 2018 presidential election instead of his father, although this never happened.
-Several supporters of Franck was reportedly formed non-governmental organisations to support his bid, such as the Citizens Movement in Support of Franck Biya for Peace and Unity in Cameroon.

-Critics of the Biya family cited that Cameroon is not a monarchy and Franck is not legally in the first line of succession to the presidency.
+Franck has been frequently speculated as a potential successor to his father Paul Biya, who has served as president of Cameroon since 1982.
+During the 2011 presidential election where Paul was running for re-election, Franck was found to be campaigning for his father.
+He was speculated as a candidate in the 2018 presidential election, although this never transpired.
+Several supporters of Franck reportedly formed non-governmental organisations to support his bid, such as the Citizens Movement in Support of Franck Biya for Peace and Unity in Cameroon.
+Critics of the Biya family cited that Cameroon is not a monarchy and Franck is not in the line of succession to the presidency.

 Personal life

-Franck Biya was born in Yaoundé to Paul Biya and his first wife Jeanne-Irène Atyam He is married and has 4 children.
+Franck Biya is married and has 4 children.